Whether religious or not, churches are always interesting to visit when traveling.

 Not to be confused with the Vatican Museums, St Peter’s Basilica is free to enter, but expect long lines to enter, sometimes as long as 2 hrs.
 You may wish to purchase a reserved entry slot and admission to other attractions, such as the dome or the Vatican museums.
-See a full range of entry options here.
+See a full range of Vatican tours and tickets here.

 2. Sagrada Familia, Barcelona, Spain

 Not just an icon of Barcelona but one of the world’s most famous churches.
 Sagrada Familia is as famous for being unfinished as it is for its striking design.

 Designed by the famed architect Antoni Gaudí, construction began in 1882.
 Gaudí died before his design could be realized, and the magnificent cathedral remains in a state of construction.